czs108/Windows-PE-Packer/README.md

 ## Usage

-To pack a program, you must specify its name and the output name.
+To pack a program, you must specify its *input name* and the *output name*.

 ```powershell
 PE-Packer input-file output-file